cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 logging the password or storing it in cleartext in a database.
 Server compromise resulting in access to these plaintext passwords is not an uncommon security incident, even among security-conscious companies.
-Moreover, plaintex password authentication over secure channels like TLS are also vulnerable to cases where TLS may fail, including: PKI attacks, certificate mishandling, termination outside the security perimeter, visibility to middleboxes, and more.
+Moreover, plaintext password authentication over secure channels like TLS are also vulnerable to cases where TLS may fail, including: PKI attacks, certificate mishandling, termination outside the security perimeter, visibility to middleboxes, and more.